DrDanielh/UiAbot/docs/src/perception.rst

 .. note::
     Commands to visualize IMU orientation:

-    1. Run the IMU driver node:
+    1. Run the following command on the **jetson** to run the IMU driver node:

     .. code-block:: bash

         ros2 run bno055_i2c_ros2 bno055_i2c_ros2

-    2. Run the IMU visualization node:
+    2. Run the following command on the **jetson** to run the IMU visualization node:

     .. code-block:: bash

         ros2 run uiabot imu_tf_viz

-    3. To visualize in RViz2, run:
+    3. Run the following command on the **remote pc** to visualize in RViz2:

     .. code-block:: bash